ekiden/ekiden/README.md

 $ ./target/debug/storage
 ```

-### SGX code
+### To compile and run a contract

 The easiest way to build SGX code is to use the provided scripts, which run a Docker
 container with all the included tools.

-To start the SGX development container:
+To start the SGX development container and build all Rust code:
 ```bash
 $ ./scripts/rust-sgx-enter.sh
 $ cargo build